In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 You'll be glad you did!

-Please share your tips and experiences on how to make a mock scrape in the comments below!
+Please share your tips and experiences on how to make mock scrapes in the comments below!